-Welcome to our Year 6 classes of 2020/21 – The Bogtrotters and The BFGs.
-Additionally, you’ll be able to find an overview of what we are learning each term.
-Our PE days are Monday and Friday.
+Welcome to our Year 6 classes of 2021/22 – Tate, Turner and Walker.
+On our page, you’ll be able to find an overview of what we are learning each term.
+Our PE days after Easter are Tuesday and Wednesday.
 Please wear PE Uniform on these days (Rudston tracksuit).

 We hope you enjoy sharing in our learning!